Easy Homemade All-Purpose Cleaner

 How to make a frugal homemade all purpose cleaner that will leave your home shiny clean!

-To use: Squirt some of the cleaner onto the surface to be cleaned and then wipe with a soft cloth.
+To use this cleaner, simply squirt some of the cleaner onto the surface to be cleaned and then wipe with a soft cloth.

 Make your own all purpose spray cleaner